 5. Take a First Aid Kit

-You should always remember to a carry along the appropriate first aid kit.
-In case you are traveling for long distance, you will need to carry more supplies, it is also important that you hydrate yourself, drink plenty of water even if you are not thirsty, you can also carry along some fresh water.
+You should always remember to carry along with the appropriate first aid kit.
+In case you are traveling for long-distance, you will need to carry more supplies, it is also important that you hydrate yourself, drink plenty of water even if you are not thirsty, you can also carry along some freshwater.